ellaellen/Projects/README.md

-Projects in various areas and languages
+Projects and course work in various areas and programming languages